Nursing Continuing Education (CE) Requirements by State

 What is the Easiest Way to Fulfill My CE Requirements?

-If you’re completing your CEUs independently, there are many options for completing CE hours online or at your own pace.
+You may also complete your CEUs independently through online courses.
+These courses are excellent because you can take them in your free time and progress at your own pace.
 The American Association of Colleges of Nursing and the Commission on Nurse Certification lists nationally accredited CE providers on its website.

 Popular Online Master of Science in Nursing (MSN) Programs